-Seb, Emily and Seb’s company Brightsite have also donated a lot of extra time to get phase 1 of the website launched (which took place in February 2016).
+Seb, Emily and Seb’s company Brightsite have also donated a lot of extra time to get the website launched (which took place in February 2016).

 We want to keep the main features and content of the website free for our users so we are often asked how we are going to make money to cover the running costs of the site.
 It’s something we have talked about at length and considered in depth.

-We will be looking for sponsorship from large corporations for some sections of the site (such as the diet and exercise section).
+We are currently looking for sponsorship from large corporations for some sections of the site (such as the diet and exercise section).
 If you are a corporation interested in finding out more about any opportunities then please contact us.